-Have... your grooming tools arranged in a convenient, safe place.
+Gather and arrange your grooming tools in a convenient, safe place.
 A wide bucket may be cheapest and easiest to put your brushes in, although there are lots of grooming boxes on the market that keep your tools organized and handy.

-- A mane and tail comb.
-Plastic causes less breakage than metal ones.
+- Mane and tail comb (plastic causes less breakage than metal)

-- Hoof ointment if recommended by your farrier.
+- Hoof ointment if recommended by your farrier (optional)

 Clean Your Horse's or Pony's Hooves